Newsroom

 While a significant percentage of the repairs were handled by on-site staff at the community level, large capital improvements were supervised by project managers from the national office.

-More than 15 other communities throughout the country are currently in the preliminary stages of determining what financing is needed to provide the funding necessary for renovation, while still allowing the community to remain affordable for years to come.
+More than 15 communities throughout the country are currently in the various stages of determining what financing is needed to provide the funding necessary for innovation, while still allowing the community to remain affordable for years to come.